 After checking in at 6:30 am, we boarded the Alii Nui.

-As crew members prepared the boat for departure, passengers were served a full hot breakfast – scrambled eggs, bacon, banana bread, yogurt, fresh Hawaiian fruit and pastries.
+As crew members prepared the boat for departure, passengers were served a full hot breakfast – scrambled eggs, bacon, banana bread, yogurt, fresh fruit and pastries.
 There was plenty of seating at several small tables under cover, as well as on benches along the sides of the vessel.

+And how lucky were we!
 We were blessed with almost perfect conditions.

 The captain sailed around the back of the island.
-Molokini’s cliffs are steep on this side, and its back wall reaches straight down 250 feet below the water surface to the ocean floor.
+Molokini’s cliffs are steep on this side, and its back wall reaches straight down 250 feet below the water’s surface to the ocean floor.
 It’s a popular area for scuba divers when conditions are right.

 Popping out around the other side, the Alii Nui then anchored in the sheltered inner curve of the caldera.